seleniumbase/SeleniumBase/examples/ReadMe.md

 nosetests test_fail.py --browser=firefox --with-selenium --with-testing_base --with-basic_test_info --with-page_source --with-screen_shots
 ```

-If you see any ``*.pyc`` files appear as you run tests, that's perfectly normal.
-Compiled bytecode is a natural result of running Python code.
+(NOTE: If you see any ``*.pyc`` files appear as you run tests, that's perfectly normal.
+Compiled bytecode is a natural result of running Python code.)